 A mixed group of couples/singles men/women meeting at Alex & Micah Lamb’s home every other week, with discussions based on the sermon series.
 And Micah bakes too!

 Jim Barnhart (firstname.lastname@example.org)

 A mixed group of adults of all ages who meet to talk about life and faith.
-Discussions will follow the sermon series on “The Story” this Fall.
+Discussions will follow Lee Strobel’s “The Case for Christ” beginning in January.
 Meets in Thurston Parlor.

 Leah Bunger (email@example.com)

-A group of moms who meet twice a month in members’ homes to share about their lives and discuss a question of the day, over cheese and wine.
+A group of moms who will meet the last Wednesday of the month in members’ homes to share about their lives and discuss a question of the day, over cheese and wine.
 They are active in taking care of each other and reaching out to the community.